One of God’s “Miracle Foods” – The Health Benefits of Pomegranates

 Whip Up a Powerful Antioxidant Powered Smoothie

-You can use just about anything in a smoothie along with pomegranate (juice or seeds), including fresh organic fruits like blueberries and strawberries, raspberries, etc., some ground flaxseed or wheat germ, and even spinach or avocado; play with it and give your body a heart healthy make over.
-Keep in mind, fruits such as oranges, etc., contain a lot of sugar, so I don’t recommend using them in smoothies.
-Berries are much better but even they contain sugar (fructose) so use them sparingly.
+You can use just about anything in a smoothie along with pomegranate (juice or seeds).
+Also, including fresh organic fruits like blueberries and strawberries, raspberries, etc. are a huge benefit.
+In addition, use some ground flaxseed or wheat germ, and even spinach or avocado.
+For health fun, play with it and give your body a heart healthy make over.
+Keep in mind, fruits such as oranges, etc., contain a lot of sugar.
+I don’t recommend using them in smoothies.
+Berries are much better but even they contain sugar (fructose).
+Therefore, we advise using them sparingly.

 Pomegranate Is Definitely One Fruit That You Can’t Afford To Leave Out Of A Healthy Anti-Aging Lifestyle Plan!

-While it’s pricier that other fruits, the health benefits of pomegranate far outweigh the cost, especially when it comes to anti-aging and the high costs of medical care.
+It’s pricier that other fruits.
+But, the health benefits of pomegranate far outweigh the cost.
+Especially when it comes to anti-aging and the high costs of medical care.

 Many stores carry pomegranate juice in plastic bottles.
-Not a good idea for several reasons:
+Therefore, not a good idea for several reasons:

 - Plastic bottles can leach cancer causing BPA into the juice